esoergel/esoergel.github.io/_posts/2017-11-30-water_phases.md

 ---
 layout: post
-title: "Culinary Implications of Water's Phase Changes"
+title: "How the Phase Changes of Water Affect Cooking"
 date:   2017-11-30
 categories: food
 ---